absulysuly/DigitalDemocracy-Iraq-Clean/README.md

 ## 🚀 Final Deployment Checklist (Cloudflare Pages)

 You're ready to deploy!
-The project is in great shape.
-Follow these steps carefully, and your Digital Diwan will be live.
+Follow these steps carefully.

 ### Pre-Flight Check
-1.  **Final Code Push**: Make sure all your latest code changes are pushed to your main branch on GitHub.
+1.  **Sync Your Lockfile**: Complete the "CRITICAL: Before You Deploy" steps above.
+This is not optional.
 2.  **Get Your API Keys Ready**: You will need two critical pieces of information.
 Have them ready in a notepad:
     *   `NEXT_PUBLIC_API_BASE_URL`: This is the full URL to your deployed backend API (e.g., `https://your-backend-api.up.railway.app`).
     *   `API_KEY`: This is your Google Gemini API Key for generating AI posts.